geopm/geopm/docs/source/overview.rst

 :doc:`geopmlaunch.1`.
 For more information about the reports, see:
 :doc:`geopm_report.7`.

-Profiling Non-MPI Applications
+Profiling Applications without ``geopmlaunch``
-""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""

 The ``geopmlaunch(1)`` command may not be best suited for your needs if you are running a non-MPI application, or if you are running an MPI application but the launch command is embedded in scripts that are difficult to modify.
 Instead of using ``geopmlaunch(1)``, the user may use the ``geopmctl(1)`` application in conjunction with environment variables that control the GEOPM Runtime behavior.

 In this simple example we run the ``sleep(1)`` command for 10 seconds and monitor the system during its execution.
 Rather than using the ``geopmlaunch`` tool as in the above example, we will run the ``geopmctl`` command in the background while the application of interest is executing.
-There are four requirements to enable the GEOPM controller process to connect to the application process and generate a report:
+The ``geopmctl`` MPI application should be launched with one process per compute node when executing the runtime on multiple nodes.
+There are five requirements to enable the GEOPM controller process to connect to the application process and generate a report:

 1. Both the ``geopmctl`` process and the application process must have the ``GEOPM_PROFILE`` environment variable set to the **same** value or both environments may leave this variable unset.
 2. The application process must have ``LD_PRELOAD=libgeopm.so.2`` set in the environment or the application binary must be linked directly to ``libgeopm.so.2`` at compile time.
 3. The ``GEOPM_REPORT`` environment variable must be set in the environment of the ``geopmctl`` process.
 4. The ``GEOPM_PROGRAM_FILTER`` environment variable is required and explicitly lists the program invovation names of any process to be profiled.
 All other programs will not be affected by ``LD_PRELOAD`` of ``libgeopm.so``.
 For this reason a user will typically set these two environment variables together.
    This is especially important when profiling programs within a bash script.
+5. The ``GEOPM_NUM_PROCESS`` variable must be set in the ``geopmctl`` environment if there is more than one process to be tracked on each compute node.

 In addition to generating a report in YAML format, the example below showcases two optional features of the GEOPM Runtime:

 1. **CSV Trace File**: By setting the ``GEOPM_TRACE`` environment variable, you can generate a trace file in CSV format.
 2. **Sampling Period Adjustment**: The ``GEOPM_PERIOD`` environment variable allows you to modify the controller's sampling period.
 For instance, setting it to 200 milliseconds, up from the default 5 milliseconds, results in approximately 50 rows of samples in the trace file (calculated as five samples per second over ten seconds).
 3. **Disable Network Use** The ``GEOPM_CTL_LOCAL`` environment variable may be set which disables all intra-node communication between the controllers on each node, thereby generating a unique report file per host node over which the application processes are launched.

 These three options together will inform the GEOPM runtime controller (``geopmctl``) to profile the ``sleep`` utility and generate a CSV trace file with approximately 50 rows of samples (five per-second for ten seconds).
 In the provided example, the ``awk`` command extracts specific columns: time since application start (column 1), CPU energy (column 6), and CPU power (column 8).

 .. code-block:: bash